 Evaluation is a crucial part of the assistantship experience.
 It should be a supportive and constructive process that helps identify strengths as well as weaknesses and develops a plan for improvement.

 All Graduate Assistants should receive a formal performance appraisal twice a semester by their supervisor.
 The first performance appraisal should be done three (3) weeks after the student’s start date and then another appraisal is done at the end of the semester.
 At any point during the semester, additional performance appraisals may be done at the request of the graduate assistant or their supervisor.

-As a first step in the performance appraisal process, the student must be provided a job description and be given clear information by the supervisor about job expectations at the beginning of the employment period and must be informed of the ways in which progress will be measured.
+As a first step in the performance appraisal process, the student should be given clear information by the supervisor about job expectations at the beginning of the employment period and must be informed of the ways in which progress will be measured.

 The performance appraisal process involves the student and the supervisor discussing a written evaluation and is intended to be constructive and to serve as an aid to the graduate assistant in correcting any cited performance problems.
-Following the review, the performance appraisal form will be signed by the supervisor and the graduate assistant.
-The program coordinator or director needs to sign the form after the evaluation has been done and has been signed by the graduate assistant and their supervisor.
 Both the student and the supervisor share responsibility for ensuring that the evaluation process is carried out.

 The performance evaluation should be kept in the Graduate Assistant’s personnel file in the department.

 Whether working in a laboratory, classroom, office, or other setting, graduate assistants must maintain standards of academic honesty and integrity and report any violations of these to their supervisor.
 Students must also keep well informed of departmental, college, and institutional regulations and follow them consistently.